voidstarsec/hw-hacking-lab/VSS 2023 Guide to Building a Hardware Hacking Lab.md

 ## Hot Air Stations

+EDIT: Hot air station and/or hot plates?
+I tend to use my miniature hot plate more these days.

 ### Low Cost

 If you are going for a lower-cost hot air rework station, there are plenty on Amazon.
 I have used the YIHUA 959D and have had no issues with it.
 Others have recommended the [QUICK 957D Rework Station](https://www.amazon.com/Quick-957DW-Hot-Station-Watt/dp/B074SBH4G5), which also has excellent reviews!